|

 Through these diverse research experiences, I discovered my passion for doing research, solidifying my commitment to making it my lifelong pursuit.

-Research Interests: Financial Econometrics, Generative AI Application in Finance.
+Research Interests: Financial Econometrics, AI Application in Finance.

 I hope to make Science a good companion to everyone.